mart1nro/joycontrol/README.md

 Tested on Ubuntu 19.10 and with Raspberry Pi 4B Raspbian GNU/Linux 10 (buster)

 ## Installation
+- Install dependencies

-- Install the dbus-python and libhidapi-hidraw0 packages
+Ubuntu: Install the `dbus-python` and `libhidapi-hidraw0` packages
 ```bash
 sudo apt install python3-dbus libhidapi-hidraw0
 ```

+Arch Linux Derivatives: Install the `hidapi` and `bluez-utils-compat`(AUR) packages

 - Clone the repository and install the joycontrol package to get missing dependencies (Note: Controller script needs super user rights, so python packages must be installed as root).
 In the joycontrol folder run:
 ```bash
 sudo pip3 install .